jamiewilbraham/azure-docs/articles/cognitive-services/immersive-reader/overview.md

 ms.topic: overview
 ms.date: 06/20/2019
 ms.author: metan
-#Customer intent: As a developer, I want to learn more about the Immersive Reader, which is a new offering in Cognitive Services, so that I can embed this package of content into a document to accommodate users with reading differences.
+#Customer intent: As a developer, I want to learn more about the Immersive Reader, which is a new offering in Cognitive Research Technologies, so that I can embed this package of content into a document to accommodate users with reading differences.
 ---

 # What is Immersive Reader?